Department of Economics

 · All equilibria converge to the same contracts as negotiation frictions vanish, which are straightforward to characterize graphically

-with Christian Roessler and Sandro Shelegia, R&R, Journal of Political Economy
+with Christian Roessler and Sandro Shelegia, conditionally accepted in the Journal of Political Economy

 · Dynamic political equilibria are often inefficient.
 Can agents collectively commit at the outset to a better policy?